ahnaft80/spotify-rec/README.md

    - Gini Coefficient and cumulative percentage plots to evaluate listening diversity.

 2. **Recommendations:**
-   - A CSV file (`personalized_recommendations.csv`) containing 20 tracks personalized to your listening habits.
+   - A CSV file (`personalized_playlist.csv`) containing 20 tracks personalized to your listening habits.

 3. **Spotify Playlist:**
    - An automatically created playlist in your Spotify account, titled **"Personalized Playlist"**.